HISTORY AND ORGANIZATION

 Founded in 1953 under the leadership and direction of H Ogden Brainard, the Eastern Illinois University Foundation has, since its inception, been dependent upon the generosity of its members to encourage and provide private support to the University, and to promote the ideals of volunteerism and philanthropy among alumni, friends and employees of the University.
 The Foundation, an Illinois not-for-profit 501(c)(3) corporation, is a completely separate organization from the University defined by the State as a University Related Organization (URO).

 Our members come from a variety of backgrounds and professional areas, and include EIU alumni, annuitants, community leaders, and business and educational professionals.
 Members serve for a term of five years, and at the end of each term the retiring class is invited to renew.
 Currently there are 318 members.

 Those accepting Foundation membership have, or should be willing to facilitate philanthropy for the benefit of Eastern Illinois University.
 Members are nominated because they are friends of the University and are respected leaders in the community who can encourage and promote philanthropy from others.
-Members become the link between the University and the community it serves and may be able to assist in identifying, cultivating, and nurturing potential donors…and maybe even opening doors that President Perry and his staff might not be able to open.
+Members become the link between the University and the community it serves and may be able to assist in identifying, cultivating, and nurturing potential donors…and maybe even opening doors that President Glassman and his staff might not be able to open.

 The University and Foundation are dependent on its members to help us maintain our connection to the diverse community we serve.
 In addition to facilitating support from others, we ask members to consider their own level of support, whether it is spreading the word about the great events and programs taking place at EIU, providing financial support through cash or in-kind gifts, or volunteering their time and expertise for the benefit of University programs or activities.
 We hope members will work to encourage volunteerism and philanthropy to Eastern and help facilitate private sector support that is so critical to the University’s mission.